-The Master of Science (MS) in Forensic Science at Michigan State University is the oldest forensic science degree program in the nation.
+The Master of Science (MS) in Forensic Science at Michigan State University is one of the oldest forensic science degree programs in the nation.
 We were among the first graduate degrees to be accredited by the Forensic Science Education Programs Accreditation Commission (FEPAC) and were successfully reaccredited in 2008.
 Being accredited by FEPAC means that our Program meets the rigorous educational and training requirements defined by the Commission.

 Students admitted into the Forensic Science Program choose to specialize in one of three concentrations: forensic anthropology, forensic biology, or forensic chemistry.
 Students in each concentration complete a total of 38 credits, which are obtained through appropriate core courses, elective courses, and research.
 During their degree, students also have internship opportunities, as well as opportunities to be involved in casework.